 You should also make sure that the Windows or MacOS is updated.

 After checking these, reconnect your iPhone with your computer to see if your computer recognizes your iPhone.
 If the issue still persists, check the following solutions.

 Method 4: Reinstall iTunes on your computer completely.

 This sounds an odd one, but works for many people whose computer is not recognizing iPhone.
 To do so, follow these link or steps:

-There you have it – The five solutions to solve computer not recognizing iPhone.
+There you have it – The five solutions to solve computer or iTunes not recognizing iPhone.
 Please add a comment below to let us know if these fixes resolved your issue.
 If you have any other issues, feel free to let us know, and we’ll do our best to help.
 You can also ask more on our Forum.